brendena/Korg_Kaossilator_Arduino_Nano/README.md

 This is a arduino based midi converter for the Kaossilator pro.
 It takes the midi from a midi device "keyboard" and converts it into the format that the Kaossilator is looking for.
 The keyboard primarly produces Note Off and Note On messages and the Korg is looking for specific Control messages.
 This is a modified project that was orginaly designed for a [teensy](https://karg-music.blogspot.com/2015/11/play-kaossilator-pro-with-standard-midi.html).

+### Dependancy's
+* [AltSoftSerial](https://github.com/PaulStoffregen/AltSoftSerial)  - Normal softwareSerial doesn't like the weird speed of 31250 that midi requires.
+You should be able to grab this from the arduino package manager.

 ## List of things that can be controller from MIDI IN

 To use the MIDI in port you need to put your device into midi mode "mode 4".
 These  These are the default setting for each of the commands that can be controlled by midi input, but these can be overwritten which i'll explain after this image.